GORE-TEX® Washing Instructions

 - How to prepare your GORE-TEX® garment for washing

 To prepare the garment for washing; close the main zippers and pit zips, open pocket zippers, and release tension on all elastic draw cords.
-Add cleaning agent to the machine and wash the garment on a medium heat setting (40°C).
+Add cleaning agent to the machine and wash the garment on a medium heat setting (40°C / 104°F).
 Remove the garment, shake to remove excess water and place it in the dryer.
-DWR is reactivated best when tumble dried at a medium heat setting (40°C) for 40 to 50 minutes.
+DWR is reactivated best when tumble dried at a medium heat setting (40°C / 104°F) for 40 to 50 minutes.

 - How to reapply the Durable Water Repellent (DWR)

 DWR is a polymer applied to the face fabric of an Arc'teryx GORE-TEX® garment.
 When the garment is not shedding water like it used to, even after it's been washed and dried, it's time to reapply the DWR.
-We recommend using Grangers® XT Waterproofer spray, Fibertec Blue Guard Spray-On and ReviveX® Spray-On Water Repellent because their technologies complement the garment's original DWR.
+We recommend using Arc'teryx Nu Water Repellent, Grangers® XT Waterproofer spray and Fibertec Blue Guard Spray-On because their technologies complement the garment's original DWR.
 After washing, close all zippers, hang the wet garment on a hanger and spray DWR evenly onto the wet face fabric of the garment.
-Next, place the garment in a tumble drier on a medium heat setting (40°C) for 40 to 50 minutes.
+Next, place the garment in a tumble drier on a medium heat setting (40°C / 104°F) for 40 to 50 minutes.
 We do not recommend using a wash-in DWR.

 Other Care Instructions